-- Works well with students aged 7 to adult, all experience levels
+- Works well with ages 7 to Adult

 - Bachelor's of Arts in Music from Berklee College of Music